paoli7612/Arcadia/README.md

 - WINDOWS:
   run run_win.bat
 - LINUX:
-  if love2d is installed, run run_linx.sh
+  if you have love2d, run run_linx.sh

 ## game
 - press i key to see inventory